 If you’re not familiar with the Scientific Method or the Engineering Design Method (or you need a quick refresh) the Student Pack is a good place to start.
 It’ll help you shape your scientific question and, when you’re ready, get things heading in the right direction.

 Starting a science project can sometimes feel a bit daunting at first.
 The trick is to think big but start small.
-Our Experiment Resources page has more about that, plus guidance for before and during your experiment.

 Building your project site

 How to make your project site stand out and how to submit it.